Interpersonal relationship: Life stages

 Early adolescent relationships are characterized by companionship, reciprocity, and sexual experiences.
 As emerging adults mature, they begin to develop attachment and caring qualities in their relationships, including love, bonding, security, and support for partners.
 Earlier relationships also tend to be shorter and exhibit greater involvement with social networks.
 Later relationships are often marked by shrinking social networks, as the couple dedicates more time to each other than to associates.
 Later relationships also tend to exhibit higher levels of commitment.

 Most psychologists and relationship counselors predict a decline of intimacy and passion over time, replaced by a greater emphasis on companionate love (differing from adolescent companionate love in the caring, committed, and partner-focused qualities).
 However, couple studies have found no decline in intimacy nor in the importance of sex, intimacy, and passionate love to those in longer or later-life relationships.
 Older people tend to be more satisfied in their relationships, but face greater barriers to entering new relationships than do younger or middle-aged people.
 Older women in particular face social, demographic, and personal barriers; men aged 65 and older are nearly twice as likely as women to be married, and widowers are nearly three times as likely to be dating 18 months following their partner's loss compared to widows.

 Significant other

 The term significant other gained popularity during the 1990s, reflecting the growing acceptance of 'non-heteronormative' relationships.
 It can be used to avoid making an assumption about the gender or relational status (e.g. married, cohabitating, civil union) of a person's intimate partner.
 Cohabiting relationships continue to rise, with many partners considering cohabitation to be nearly as serious as, or a substitute for, marriage.
-LGBTQ people in particular may face unique challenges in establishing and maintaining intimate relationships.
-The strain of 'internalized homo-negativity' and of presenting themselves in line with socially acceptable gender norms can reduce the satisfaction and emotional and health benefits they experience in their relationships.
-LGBTQ youth also lack the social support and peer connections enjoyed by hetero-normative young people.
+In particular, LGBTQ+ people often face unique challenges in establishing and maintaining intimate relationships.
+The strain of internalized discrimination, socially ingrained or homophobia, transphobia and other forms of discrimination against LGBTQ+ people, and social pressure of presenting themselves in line with socially acceptable gender norms can affect their health, quality of life, satisfaction, emotions etc. inside and outside their relationships.
+LGBTQ+ youth also lack the social support and peer connections enjoyed by hetero-normative young people.
 Nonetheless, comparative studies of homosexual and heterosexual couples have found few differences in relationship intensity, quality, satisfaction, or commitment.